• Travel over 50 – We are old not dead!

 baklava

-Known throughout the world baklava is a sticky, sweet filo pastry that layers filo, pistachios and other chopped nuts and drizzled with oozing honey.
+Probably the most famous food in turkey and an iconic Turkish dish Baklava is known throughout the world.
+One of the more popular Turkish desserts baklavas is a sticky, sweet filo pastry that layers filo, pistachios and other chopped nuts and is drizzled with oozing honey.
 So sweet it could melt your teeth Baklava is an international favourite.

 Halva

-Turkish Halva is very different from halva’s you may have tasted before.
+Turkish Halva is very different from halva you may have tasted before.
 Turkish halva is made from crushed sesame seeds or tahini and sugar and often pistachios are added.

 What is Turkish Delight?

-Turkish Delight (it’s also called “locum”) goes back hundreds of years to the Ottoman Empire.
+Turkish Delight (it’s also called “locum”) is hands down one of the best Turkish food that goes back hundreds of years to the Ottoman Empire.
 This delightfully sweet and sticky treat is made in a huge variety of flavours.
-Flavours include the traditional rose water, pistachio, and sweet orange flower water.
+Flavours include traditional rose water, pistachio, and sweet orange flower water.

 Turkish Delight is made by boiling sugar syrup and cornstarch together for several hours and then adding the flavouring.
 The “jelly” that results is then cut into squares and dusted with lots of powdered sugar.